dtcenter/MET/met/docs/Users_Guide/appendixA.rst

   .. code-block:: none

-		  “./mode_analysis: error while loading shared
-		  libraries: libgsl.so.19: cannot open shared object file: No such file or directory”
+		  ./mode_analysis: error while loading shared libraries: libgsl.so.19: cannot open shared object file: No such file or directory

 You should add the path to the gsl lib (for example, */home/user/MET/gsl-2.1/lib*) to your LD_LIBRARY_PATH.